Exhibitions and displays policy

 In general terms the programme should be:

-6. Responsibilities
+6. Management

 Exhibitions:

-The Exhibitions Project team (made up of representatives across the Gallery) is responsible for the delivery of the exhibition within the Gallery via monthly project management meetings.
+The Exhibitions Project Team (made up of representatives across the Gallery) is responsible for the delivery of the exhibition within the Gallery via monthly project management meetings.

 Displays: